jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

 In this example the first column is named `key`.
 And we will use this column as the item ID for EdgeKV.

 ## Logging
-Execution output is logged to `edgekv_importer.log` which can be used to identify any entries that errored or any missing entries.
+Execution output is logged to `*_timestamp.log` which can be used to identify any entries that errored or any missing entries.

 ## Usage
 ```
 Usage: edgekv_importer.py [OPTIONS]

-  Read the CSV file and upsert the data to Akamai EdgeKV in parallel

 Options:
-  -m, --mode [api|edgeworker]  Write to EKV via the admin API or an EdgeWorker
+  -m, --mode [api|edgeworker]     Write to EKV via the admin API or an
-                               [required]
+                                  EdgeWorker  [required]
   -f, --filename PATH             Path to the CSV file  [required]
   -k, --key-column TEXT           Column name to use as the key  [required]
-  -d, --delete                 Delete the items in EdgeKV instead of upserting
+  -d, --delete                    Delete the items in EdgeKV instead of
+                                  upserting
-  -u, --upload-url TEXT        The URL to upload data to for EdgeWorker mode
+  -u, --upload-url TEXT           The URL to upload data to for EdgeWorker
+                                  mode
+  -n, --namespace-id TEXT         EKV Namespace
+  -g, --group-id TEXT             EKV Group
+  -t, --network [staging|production]
+                                  EKV Network (only used when mode=api, falls
+                                  back to AKAMAI_NETWORK env var)
   --help                          Show this message and exit.
 ```

 ### Example #1
-To import all entries using the Edgeworker mode in CSV and use the `code` column as the item ID for EdgeKV:
+To import all entries using the Edgeworker mode in CSV and use the `code` column as the item ID for EdgeKV.
+Environment variables are used for the namespace and group.
 ```
 $ python3 edgekv_importer.py --mode edgeworker --filename example_input.csv -k code -u "https://some.akamaized.host/path"
 ```

 ### Example #2
-To delete all entries using the Edgeworker mode in CSV and use the `key` column as the item ID for EdgeKV:
+To delete all entries using the Edgeworker mode in CSV and use the `key` column as the item ID for EdgeKV.
+The namespace and group ID are passed as arguments in the CLI instead of environment variables.
 ```
-$ python3 edgekv_importer.py --mode edgeworker --filename example_input.csv -k code -u "https://some.akamaized.host/path" --delete
+$ python3 edgekv_importer.py --mode edgeworker --filename example_input.csv -k code -u "https://some.akamaized.host/path" --namespace-id my_namespace --group-id my_group --delete
 ```

 ### Example #3
-To import all entries using the API mode in CSV and use the `code` column as the item ID for EdgeKV:
+To import all entries using the API mode in CSV and use the `code` column as the item ID for EdgeK.
+Environment variables are used for the namespace, group and activation network.
 ```
 $ python3 edgekv_importer.py --mode api --filename example_bucketed.csv -k code
 ```

 ### Example #4
-To delete all entries using the API mode in CSV and use the `key` column as the item ID for EdgeKV:
+To delete all entries using the API mode in CSV and use the `key` column as the item ID for EdgeKV.
+The namespace, group and activation network are passed as arguments in the CLI instead of environment variables.
 ```
-$ python3 edgekv_importer.py --mode api --filename example_bucketed.csv -k code --delete
+$ python3 edgekv_importer.py --mode api --filename example_bucketed.csv -k code --namespace-id my_namespace --group-id my_group --network staging --delete
 ```

-## Future Improvements
-1. Add logging for the API mode
-2. Add namespace_id, group_id, network and mode_max_workers as options in the CLI instead.